 The amount deducted for each exemption claimed on a federal income tax return in 2016 is $4,050, which is an increase of $50 from the 2015 amount.

 Studies funded by the IRS continue to reflect the price of gasoline.
 The standard mileage deductions (or reimbursement rates) appear in the following table:

 |Charitable Services||14.0 cents per mile|

 The earned income credit applies to working taxpayers that have income falling below certain thresholds.
 The qualification threshold depends on the number of persons in each family.
 The thresholds in 2016 to qualify for this credit include:

 The tax credits themselves also increased in 2016, with the maximum received as indicated below:

 ATRA also eliminated the sunset provision for Coverdell Education Savings Accounts.
 Taxpayers with modified adjusted gross income less than $110,000 ($220,000 if filing a joint return), may be eligible to contribute to a Coverdell ESA.
 There are no limits on the number of separate Coverdell accounts that can be established for a beneficiary, but the total of all contributions to a single beneficiary cannot exceed $2,000 each tax year.

-The income phase out limits that apply to Traditional IRAs increased again for those individuals covered by a retirement plan at work.
-The 2015 income phase-out limits start at $98,000 for joint filers (an increase of $2,000 from 2014), and increases to $61,000 for those with a filing status of Single or Head of Household (an increase of $1,000 from 2014).
+The income phase-out limits that apply to Traditional IRAs remain the same for those individuals covered by a retirement plan at work.
+The 2016 income phase-out limits start at $98,000 for joint filers (no increase from 2015), and $61,000 for those with a filing status of Single or Head of Household (no increase from 2015).